microsoft/NTA/Community Training Curriculum/STEMxMotorsports/README.md

 ## Usage
 #### For Students

-If you are a student interested in the "Racing with the Rajah" STEM course, simply download the student version ZIP file, extract the contents, and follow the provided instructions to start your STEM racing adventure!
+If you are a student interested in the **Racing with the Rajah** STEM course, simply download the student version ZIP file, extract the contents, and follow the provided instructions to start your STEM racing adventure!

 #### For Teachers
 If you are an educator looking to incorporate this course into your curriculum, download the teacher version ZIP file.
 It contains all the necessary resources to plan and deliver the course effectively.